 Please Note: All Cahn Litigation expert witness searches are customized to attorneys' precise specifications and preferences.
 Attorneys are encouraged to discuss search parameters with a Cahn search specialist.

 The below expert witness bios represent a small fraction of those Broadcast Equipment experts known by Cahn Litigation Services.
-These bios are provided to give attorneys a sense of the Broadcast Equipment landscape.
+These bios are provided to give lawyers a sense of the Broadcast Equipment landscape.

 This expert holds a B. A. in Mathematics and Computer Science.
 This expert joined an early provider of timesharing computer services, where this expert developed mathematical and communications software.
 This expert performed hardware design, installation, and testing of optical character recognition equipment.
 This expert wrote a bit-slice processor microcode for the first broadcast video framestore/synchronizer and has taught electronics to art students.